This is the guide to business writing that nobody gave me but that I wish I had.

 Great headlines capture the imagination and make the reader want to read more.
 They're just like any sentence in any paragraph — but if you don't get attention with a headline, you've lost people.

-It's the with email subjects.
+It's the same with email subjects.
 You can entitle your email "Weekly report".
 But why not make it something people want to click into?

 - "Five Painful Quotes from Customers that we Need to Address"